SMB784/SQRL_quickstart/README.md

 these designs onto the FPGA or its flash memory using a shikra (or your own FT232H board)

-The pinout and output frequenceis for the Hirose DF52 connector mounted to the board is provided below:
+The pinout and output frequencies for the Hirose DF52 connector mounted to the board is provided below:

 |----------------->